For Beginners

 3. Secondary Drying

-The third step, secondary drying, removes any remaining moisture.
-The temperature is raised higher than in the primary drying phase, which drives off the residual water attached to the material.
-This stage is crucial to ensure the long-term stability of the material.
+The third step, secondary drying, removes any residual moisture.
+The temperature is raised still further than in primary drying to drive off the water which is hold by the object.
+This final step is necessary to ensure that the material remains stable in the long term.

 How is Freeze-Dried Food Made?

-Now that we've answered the question, "how does a freeze dryer work?", let's explore how this process is used to create freeze-dried food.
+We know how does a freeze dryer work, but let’s see how this process is used in freeze-dried food.

 How to Freeze Dry Liquids